 A: Ward solved Beale No. 2 by numbering a copy of the Declaration of Independence.
 The popular assumption is that Beale made his key in the same way.
 We believe this is incorrect.
 Instead, we think Beale created a lookup table filled in with letters from a source document, which in this instance was the Declaration.
 So what’s the difference, you might ask?

-Well, many people have observed that the numbering of the Declaration in Ward’s pamphlet does not produce the solution he claims.
+Many people have observed that the numbering of the Declaration in Ward’s pamphlet does not produce the solution he claims.
 In fact, it is impossible to achieve a completely correct solution to Beale No. 2 by a straightforward numbering of any known version of the Declaration.
 This has caused some people to attribute the errors to Ward and even to accuse him of creating a hoax.

 To the contrary, we believe most of the errors should be attributed to Beale and that they are best explained as transcription errors, introduced by Beale during the process of creating his lookup table.
 The difference is, once completed, the lookup table is independent of the source document and any errors become irrelevant.
 (The errors become evident only when you try to force the numbering to fit the Declaration, i.e., when you follow the popular methodology.)
 We contend that such transcription errors, arising from the process of reading from one document and writing on another, are much more likely and plausible than the misnumbering of a single document.
 To our mind, these errors reveal how Beale constructed his key—his M.O., if you will.

 Our approach, then, is not to search for Beale’s missing key directly, but rather to look for traces or hints of the source document from which it was derived.
 We don’t expect a complete solution to magically “pop out” from this search, we only hope to find a few statistically significant words.
-Knowing the source of those words, combined with the fact that the ciphers contain many repetitions, could lead to a reconstruction of the original key.
+We believe that knowing the source of those words, combined with the fact that the ciphers contain many repetitions, could lead to a reconstruction of the original key.
 Keep in mind that when Beale No. 2 is decrypted with the Declaration without any corrections, the resulting cleartext is only about 60-80 percent correct and reveals only six whole words of eight or more letters.
 (For more on this, see the analysis on our Facebook or Twitter page.)

 If Beale used the same M.O. to create his other key or keys, as we believe he did, then it is a matter of checking books and documents in print prior to 1822.
 There were an estimated 100,000 books published in the U.S. before that date and probably a similar number of other publicly available documents.
 The vast majority of these, however, can be ruled out as either too old or too obscure.
-We have to assume, after all, that Beale’s source document was readily available to him, e.g., from a library or bookstore.
+We must assume, after all, that Beale’s source document was readily available to him, e.g., from a library or bookstore.
 So we’re looking at a few thousand, perhaps ten thousand candidate sources.
 This may have seemed like looking for a needle in a haystack two hundred years ago, but with modern computer technology, checking a few thousand documents and books is absolutely feasible.

 Q: Why are words like states, status, bottom, and attack found so often?